semaphoreui/semaphore-docs/user-guide/repositories.md

 All Task templates require a repository in order to run.

-## Authenication
+## Authentication
-If you are using a remote repository that requires authenication you will need to configure key in the key store section of semaphore.
+If you are using a remote repository that requires authentication you will need to configure key in the key store section of semaphore.

 For remote repositories that use SSH you will your key will be an SSH key.

-For Remote repositories that do not have authenication you can create a key with the type of None.
+For Remote repositories that do not have authentication you can create a key with the type of None.

 ## Creating a New Repository
 1. make sure you have configured the key for the repository you are about to add in the key store section.